 All the above statements concerning locking assume that it has been implemented correctly, and that all clients are well-behaved.
-It is the implementor's responsibility to ensure this.
 Operations that modify a file or directory should lock that file or directory for exclusive access.
 Operations that work on an entire directory tree at once should lock the root for exclusive access.
 Operations that read the state or contents of one file or directory should take the lock on that object for shared access.